I thought I would share a story about a very special ice cream sandwich.

 Playland-at-the-Beach closed on a Friday in 1972 and was set to be demolished on Monday.
-Throughout the weekend locals raided the site for souvenirs, pieces of the park and of San Francisco’s history.
-A group of people, lead by Richard Tuck, pulled together the mementoes and souvenirs and created a museum in El Cerrito, California called “Playland-Not-at-the-Beach.”
+Throughout the weekend locals raided the site for souvenirs, pieces of the park, and of San Francisco’s history.
+A group of people, led by Richard Tuck, pulled together the mementos and souvenirs and created a museum in El Cerrito, California called “Playland-Not-at-the-Beach.”
 You can photos and artifacts of It’s-IT there.

 The ONLY place to get It's-IT was Playland-at-the-Beach, so once it closed there was no place to get this amazing ice cream sandwich.
 That was a definite problem.

 Thankfully in 1974, It’s-IT opened a small shop in SoMa.
 But their popularity soon forced them to find a bigger location and they eventually moved to their current location in Burlingame (where you can visit their store!).